Werner-Staeblein/Project-2-modified-resubmit/README.md

 Only once there were no error messages shown, the development process continued thus resolving issues along the development process.

-Only once the manual functionality testing was completed, the visual testing started with additions of CSS.
+Only once the manual functionality testing was completed, the visual testing was started with additions of CSS.

 Various tests on different screen sizes and types of devices (mobile phones, tablets) were done to check the responsiveness of the trivia container and the results container.
 This was done to  verify that none of the content overflows beyond the limits of the device tested

 **Issues resolved**

 - ./questions.js not loaded into quiz.js with error message "does not provide export named 'default'.
 Solution via Stackoverflow search.
-Found out that 'export default' in questions.js is needed for question.js to be IMPORTED into quiz.js.
+I found out that 'export default' in questions.js is needed for question.js to be IMPORTED into quiz.js.

 - in the manual responsiveness testing, font sizes were adapted.

-- In my questions.js I had difficulties to use text that includes questions with consoloe.log().
+- In my questions.js I had difficulties using text that includes questions with consoloe.log().
 It was difficult to make line breaks on these questions so that the text does not overflow.
 Therefore, I replace questions where a space between characters can not be used with questions that do have a good line break on smaller screen sizes.

-- For the functionality of starting a new trivia round, I had difficulties with the sequencing of the appearance/disappearance of buttons such as appearance of the 'Retry' button and 'Show Answers' button only at the end while these two buttons shall be on display: none for a new trivia round.
+- For the functionality of starting a new trivia round, I had difficulties with the sequencing of the appearance/disappearance of buttons such as the appearance of the 'Retry' button and 'Show Answers' button only at the end while these two buttons shall be on display: none for a new trivia round.
 I have drawn a flowchart on paper to better grasp the sequencing of steps to be included in the respective functions, notably the restart function().
 I also used some granular comments inside the 'retry'-function to better check the different steps involved in this function.
 The lesson learned was: to draw a flowchart of events first before trying to code the result.

-- When a new trivia round was start with the retake-function, I had the issue that the count variables for correct/wrong answers were not reset to zero.
-This was despite the fact that I reset the variables to zero in the retakeQuiz()-function.
+- When a new trivia round was started with the function retake(), I had the issue that the count variables for correct/wrong answers were not reset to zero.
+This was even though I reset the variables to zero in the retakeQuiz()-function.
 The bug was fixed by setting the .textContent of the counter variable (ID in markup) to zero for each new round.
 So, it was not sufficient to simply clear the screen from previous rounds with .innerHTML = ''; but likewise a reset of the counter variables in the markup was necessary.
 This bug was spotted while doing the responsiveness testing on different devices

 - When running the JS validation with JS Lint, I learned that I have mistakenly declared constants twice with the same name.
 As a result, the global variables and local variables inside the DOMContentLoaded had to be reviewed.
 Now local variable names were defined as constants in the DOMContentLoaded.
 As a result, my JS Lint results were minimized further.

 **Issues not resolved**

 - jslint.com indicates an error of "unable to finish unexpected let" in the function shuffleArray(array).
 Removing the let in the for-loop makes the question options disappear.
 Unable to resolve.
-Also, JS Lint shows warning of 'unexpected for' for the code that randomly shuffles the quiz questions array.
-I was unable to resolve this as I was unable to find out why the 'for' is 'unexpected' for JS Lint.
-Another JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show either 'unable to finish unexpected let' or 'unexpecte for'.
+Also, JS Lint shows a warning of 'unexpected for' for the code that randomly shuffles the quiz questions array.
+I was unable to resolve this as I did not find out why the 'for' is 'unexpected' for JS Lint.
+Another JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show either 'unable to finish unexpected let' or 'unexpected for'.

-- Using **[Beautifytools](https://beautifytools.com/javascript-validator.php)** as Javascript linter, I do not receive the warnings that JS Lint provides.
+- Using **[Beautifytools](https://beautifytools.com/javascript-validator.php)** as a Javascript linter, I do not receive the warnings that JS Lint provides.
 I do, however, receive the error that 'applauseSound' and 'buzzerSound' are not defined.
-This is despite the fact that both are defined as const in my DOMContentLoaded.
+This is even though both are defined as const in my DOMContentLoaded.
 I was not able to resolve this.
 If I were to redeclare the same variables again with local scope in the validateAnswer()-function, I would have declared a constant twice.

 ### 1. Feature Testing